-Dental hygiene with braces
+Dental Hygiene with Braces

-Fixed braces make complicate dental care as they have corners and angles hard to clean.
-But just the same basic principles apply to oral hygiene with fixed braces as to regular oral hygiene.
-We also recommend the Bass-technique for brackets on the teeth (see also teeth hygiene).
+Fixed braces make dental care more complicated as they have corners and angles hard to clean.
+But just the same basic principles apply to oral hygiene with fixed appliances as to regular oral hygiene.
+We also recommend the Bass-technique during treatment with brackets (see also teeth hygiene).
 The only change brushing the teeth with brackets attached is that the brush-head is wiggled 45 degrees downwards and then upwards at every single tooth.
 This assures that food debris and plaque is removed from all surfaces.
 Of course dental care with braces attached to the teeth must last take longer than normal dental care.

-Interdental hygiene in general
+Interdental Hygiene in General

 Every child today knows about the need of brushing its teeth.
 On the other hand even many adults are not aware of the need for interdental cleaning.
-Dental floss or interdental brushes are not a luxury product like a perfume or make-up, but are an essential part of dental hygiene.
+Dental floss or interdental brushes are not a luxury product, but are an essential part of dental hygiene.
 Without adequate means of interdental hygiene neither teeth nor the gums can be kept healthy in the long run.
 Instead, they are threatened by caries and periodontitis as the interdental space will permanently be filled by bacterial plaque.
 The choice and use of dental floss and/or interdental brushes should take place in the dental or orthodontic office because the cleaning effect can be minimal or even damage of teeth or the gums can occur with improper technique.
 For those who strive for dental health it is possible to maintain an adequate interdental hygiene even with braces.